-For international students applying to the Intensive Studies programs (Business Bootcamp, Explorations in Pathology, Hajim Engineering, Mini Medical School, Summer Research Institute, The Molecular Revolution: The Power of Genetics in the Stem Cell Era), applications must be submitted by February 15, 2019 to ensure all interviews are completed before applications are reviewed.
+For international students applying to the Intensive Studies programs (Business Bootcamp, Explorations in Pathology, Hajim Engineering, Mini Medical School, Summer Research Institute, The Molecular Revolution: The Power of Genetics in the Stem Cell Era), applications must be submitted by the advertised deadlines of February 15 or March 1, 2019 to ensure all interviews are completed before applications are reviewed.

 For Taste of College (credit courses), international students must submit their application by April 15, 2019 in order to allow enough time for admitted students to proceed with the F-1 visa process.

 For any other programs, international students must adhere to posted deadlines and if accepted to the program, apply for a B-2 visitor/tourist visa.

 International students may apply to any of our Pre-College Programs, including the Intensive Studies, Non-Credit Courses, and Credit Courses.